-Kevin Henry is a nationally-recognized advocate for dental assistants and the author of the book “Battling and Beating the Demons of Dental Assisting."
+Kevin Henry is an advocate for dental assistants and the author of the "Battling and Beating the Demons of Dental Assisting."
 He co-founded IgniteDA.net to provide an online community for dental assistants.
-He is also a well-known speaker on topics that empower dental assistants, propel dental practice growth, and foster a strong relationship between the front office and back office team.
+He is also a nationally-known speaker on topics that empower dental assistants, propel dental practice growth, and restore peace between the front office and back office teams.

 Kevin is the former Managing Editor for Dental Economics magazine and the former group editorial director for UBM Medica's dental division consisting of: Dental Products Report, Modern Dental Assistant, Modern Hygienist and many more magazines.
 He was named one of the top five influential voices in the dental industry on Twitter.

 Previously, he was a public relations director for NAIA, a national small college sports organization.
 He is currently a beat writer for the Colorado Rockies and the Denver Nuggets.
 He is also a member of the Academy of Dental Management Consultants, the Speaking Consulting Network, and the Association of Healthcare Journalists.